Sharp bounds for the chromatic number of random Kneser graphs: Kneser colorings

 \section{Kneser colorings}

-One of the difficulties that arise in the study of Kneser graphs is that we poorly understand the structure of a union of several intersecting families.
+One of the difficulties that arises in the study of Kneser graphs is that we poorly understand the structure of a union of several intersecting families.

 \begin{prob} Given $n$, $k$ and $t$, where $n\ge 2k+t-1$, what is the maximum size of a union of $t$ intersecting families $\ff_1,\ldots, \ff_t \subset {[n]\choose k}$?
-What can one say about the structure of such families? \end{prob} Some of the results in this direction come from the Erd\H os Matching conjecture: under a weaker assumption that the family does not contain $t+1$ pairwise disjoint sets, and $n$ is at least $(2t+1)k-t$, Frankl~\cite{F4} showed that the largest such family must consist of all the sets intersecting a subset of size $t$.
+What can one say about the structure of such families? \end{prob} Some of the results in this direction come from the Erd\H os Matching Conjecture: under a weaker assumption that the family does not contain $t+1$ pairwise disjoint sets, and $n$ is at least $(2t+1)k-t$, Frankl~\cite{F4} showed that the largest such family must consist of all the sets intersecting a subset of size $t$.
 In a recent work, Frankl and the second author \cite{FK13} resolved the Erd\H os Matching Conjecture for $n\ge \frac 53 tk-\frac 23 t$ and $t\ge t_0$.
 The extremal family is a union of $t$ intersecting families, and thus we get the same result for the problem above.
 The problem was also addressed in \cite{FF84} and \cite{EL}, where the case of constant $t$ was studied.
 However, the more interesting cases of Problem~\ref{pr1} are when $t$ is of order $n$, and thus $n<kt$.
 In this range the Erd\H os Matching Conjecture becomes trivial, and we have very little understanding of how this maximum should behave.

-In the same vein, since there is no combinatorial proof of Kneser's conjecture\footnote{We note that, nevertheless, there are some combinatorial arguments that give rather sharp lower bounds.}, even our understanding of the possible structure of optimal colorings of Kneser graphs is very limited.
+In the same vein, since there is no combinatorial proof of Kneser's conjecture\footnote{We note that, nevertheless, there are some truly combinatorial arguments that give rather sharp lower bounds.}, even our understanding of the possible structure of optimal colorings of Kneser graphs is very limited.
+(We should note here that there is a paper by Matou\v sek with the title ``A combinatorial proof of Kneser's conjecture'' \cite{MatKne}.
+Still, the argument there is a ``combinatorialization'' of the known topological proof and, as such, does not give new insights into the problem.)

 We know that, provided $n$ is large in comparison to $k$, in every proper coloring there must be a color that forms a {\it star}: an intersecting family in which all sets contain a given element.
 Their presence allows us to reduce the study of colorings of $KG_{n,k}$ to that of $KG_{n-1,k}$ by simply removing the center of the star and the corresponding color.
 This is the observation that motivates Lemma~\ref{lem2} and plays the key role in the proofs of Theorems~\ref{thm1} and~\ref{thm3}.
 The existence of such `star' colors is easy to show for $n>k^3$: it simply follows from the Hilton--Milner theorem \cite{HM} and the pigeon-hole principle, which implies that there must be a color class larger than the size of a Hilton--Milner family.